nixworks/public/news/2009/04/13/index.md

 A US congressman came under mortar fire on Monday as he was leaving in a plane from Mogadishu airport, Somalia.

 ### [ Protests against Georgian President Mikheil Saakashvili continue in Tbilisi. ](/news/2009/04/13/protests-against-georgian-president-mikheil-saakashvili-continue-in-tbilisi.md)
-_Context: Georgia, President of Georgia, Protest, Saakashvili, Tbilisi_
+_Context: Georgia, President of Georgia, Saakashvili, Tbilisi, protest_

 ### [ At least four Lebanese Ground Forces soldiers are killed near Baalbek in the Beqaa Valley. ](/news/2009/04/13/at-least-four-lebanese-ground-forces-soldiers-are-killed-near-baalbek-in-the-beqaa-valley.md)
 At least four Lebanese soldiers were killed and one wounded Monday in an ambush that security officials blamed on a local drug mafia.News reports put the number of dead at five.Lebanese officials...